openwallet-foundation-labs/identity-credential/mdl-ref-server/README.md

   - Has `doc_type`, `access_control_profiles`, `name_spaces` columns
     which describe the document in detail.
   - Is associated with zero or more `issued_documents` rows.
+  - Has `data_timestamp` field with time the data was last updated

 - `issued_documents`
   - Primary key is auto-increment.